CACI's Linda Braun Receives Pi - GuruFocus.com

-CACI International Inc (NYSE%3A+CACI) announced today that the company’s Vice President of Optical and Photonics Systems, Linda Braun, Ph.D., was recently recognized as the winner of the 2022 Pinnacle Award for Space Industry Executive of the Year for a public company by WashingtonExec.
+RESTON, VA / ACCESSWIRE / January 9, 2023 / CACI International Inc (NYSE:CACI, Financial) announced today that the company's Vice President of Optical and Photonics Systems, Linda Braun, Ph.D., was recently recognized as the winner of the 2022 Pinnacle Award for Space Industry Executive of the Year for a public company by WashingtonExec.
 The award ceremony was held on November 30 in McLean, Virginia.

 Braun's team conducts extensive research and development on applying the physical science of light waves to a broad set of national security and communications applications.
 Her group is responsible for deploying new photonic technologies in space, such as long-range sensing applications, precision navigation, and high-speed networks using laser communication technologies.
 Thanks to Braun's leadership, CACI is one of the few companies that can deliver hardware solutions across low earth orbits (LEO), medium earth orbits (MEO), and geosynchronous equatorial orbits (GEO) along with airborne and land applications.